-Christmas is just 10 days away, and tomorrow (Gaudete Sunday) we'll pass the halfway point of Advent.
+Christmas is just 12 days away, and this weekend (on Gaudete Sunday) we'll pass the halfway point of Advent.
 With all the hustle and bustle of the season, we may not feel like we've had much time to prepare ourselves spiritually for Christmas.

 One very good way to slow down and take stock of our spiritual life is to set aside time to take advantage of the Sacrament of Confession.
 It's a good idea to go to Confession frequently--once per month is a good goal--but we often let this sacrament slide.